All You Need to Know About Egg Freezing in Singapore

 4. Is egg freezing safe?

 Research to date has not shown an increased risk of babies having birth defects as a result of egg freezing.

 5. If I freeze my eggs, will it increase my chances of falling pregnant?

 If you freeze your eggs when you are younger, you can use these healthier eggs when you are trying for a baby once you are much older.

 It is important to keep in mind that using the eggs that you have frozen to try for a baby does not mean you will definitely have a baby.
 There are many other factors that can affect your chances of falling pregnant.

-6. Will egg freezing ever become legal in Singapore?
+6. Is egg freezing legal in Singapore?

 7. How much will it cost if I need to freeze my eggs for medical reasons here in Singapore?